iamHrithikRaj/gip/README.md

 ## FAQ

-**Q: Does GIP modify Git's internal storage?**
+**Q: Does Gip modify Git's internal storage?**
-A: No. GIP stores manifests in `.gip/manifest/` as separate JSON files.
+A: No. Gip stores manifests in `.gip/manifest/` as separate JSON files.
 Your `.git/` directory remains untouched.

-**Q: Can I use GIP with existing Git repos?**
+**Q: Can I use Gip with existing Git repos?**
 A: Yes!
-Run `gip init` in any Git repo to start using GIP.
+Run `gip init` in any Git repo to start using Gip.
 Existing commits without manifests will still merge normally.

 **Q: What if I forget to use `gip commit -c`?**
 A: You can still use regular `git commit`.
 The pre-commit hook will suggest using `gip commit -c`, but won't block the commit.

-**Q: Do collaborators need GIP installed?**
+**Q: Do collaborators need Gip installed?**
 A: No for basic functionality—manifests are just JSON files in `.gip/`.
 Yes to get enriched conflicts when merging.

-**Q: Does GIP work with GUI Git clients?**
+**Q: Does Gip work with GUI Git clients?**
 A: Partially.
 You can use GUI clients for staging/committing, but enriched conflicts only appear when using `gip merge`.

-**Q: How much overhead does GIP add?**
+**Q: How much overhead does Gip add?**
 A: Minimal.
 Manifest files are ~1KB each (JSON format).
 The binary is 6.6MB.
 No runtime dependencies.

 **Q: Can I customize the manifest schema?**
 A: Yes, edit `internal/manifest/types.go` and rebuild with `go build ./cmd/gip`.

-**Q: Does GIP support rebasing?**
+**Q: Does Gip support rebasing?**
 A: Currently only `gip merge` enriches conflicts.
 Rebase support is planned.

 **Q: What about binary files?**
-A: GIP only processes text files.
+A: Gip only processes text files.
 Binary conflicts are left unchanged.

 ---